ds-tutorials/openrefine-tutorial/index.md

 ![Split Cells](images/image_17.png)

-In the pop-up that appears, leave the default comma that appears, and click **OK**.
+In the pop-up that appears, the "by separator" option should be automatically selected (if not, go ahead and click on it).
+Ensure that the Separator field has a comma ",", and click **OK**.

 Notice that your total number of rows has increased to 2842.
 However, if you click to show records instead of rows (right below the number of rows), you should see that the number of records has remained consistant.